ksu-cs-textbooks/cis527/content/4-directory-services/03-assignment.md

 ---

-### Task 1: Install Windows Server 2016 Standard
+### Task 1: Install Windows Server 2019 Standard

-Create a new virtual machine for **Windows Server 2016 Standard**.
-You can download the installation files and obtain a product key from the [Microsoft Imagine Web Store](https://support.cs.ksu.edu/CISDocs/wiki/FAQ#MSDNAA) discussed in Module 1.
+Create a new virtual machine for **Windows Server 2019 Standard** using the "Windows Server 2019 Standard (Updated Sept 2019)" installation media (you may choose a newer option if available, but this lab was tested on that specific version).
+You can download the installation files and obtain a product key from the [Microsoft Azure Student Portal](https://support.cs.ksu.edu/CISDocs/wiki/FAQ#MSDNAA) discussed in Module 1.

+{{% notice tip %}}
 For this system, I recommend giving the VM ample resources, usually at least 2 GB RAM and multiple processor cores if you can spare them.
 You may need to adjust the VM settings as needed to balance the performance of this VM against the available resources on your system.
+You may also have to choose "Windows Server 2016" as the operating system type in VMWare, as Windows Server 2019 may not be listed.
+{{% /notice %}}

 When installing the operating system, configure it as specified below:

 * Make sure you choose the **Desktop Experience** option when installing, unless you want a real challenge!
 It is possible to perform these steps without a GUI, but it is _much_ more difficult.
-* **Computer Name:** CIS527D-\<your eID\> (example: CIS527D-russfeld)
+* **Computer Name:** `cis527d-<your eID>` (example: `cis527d-russfeld`)
+* **Passwords:** Use `cis527_windows` as the password for the built-in Administrator account
 * **Install Software**
   - [VMware Tools](https://docs.vmware.com/en/VMware-Workstation-Pro/12.0/com.vmware.ws.using.doc/GUID-391BE4BF-89A9-4DC3-85E7-3D45F5124BC7.html)
   - [Mozilla Firefox](https://www.mozilla.org/en-US/firefox/new/) (_you'll thank me later_)